-Magnus received his MD degree from Karolinska Institute in 2005 and is a specialist in internal medicine and gastroenterology and hepatology since 2015.
-He is currently working as a gastroenterologist at Karolinska University Hospital mainly in the field of Hepatology.
-His main research focus during his PhD studies is the study of Non Alcoholic Liver Disease (NAFLD) with aspect on epidemiology, prognosis and treatment of the disease.
+Magnus received his MD degree from Karolinska Institutet in 2005 and is a specialist in internal medicine and gastroenterology and hepatology since 2015.
+He is currently working as the Head of the Hepatology Unit at Karolinska University Hospital.
+His main research focus during his PhD studies is the study of non-alcoholic liver disease (NAFLD) with aspects on epidemiology, prognosis and treatment.

 Robin received his MD degree from the Sahlgrenska Academy in 2012.
 He is currently working as a resident physician in the Clinical Chemistry department at the Karolinska University Laboratory.
 His PhD Project will focus on new biomarkers and genetic polymorphisms in liver diseases, mainly NAFLD, hepatic iron overload and hepatocellular carcinoma.